-- (c) any other exclusion criteria set out in the applicable NHS England guidance applies. - 3.3.4 The term of office for the Chair will be up to 2 years for the initial terms and up to 3 years for subsequent terms and the maximum number of terms a Chair may serve is 3 terms.
-Should the Chair serve on the Board for longer than six years, they will be subject to rigorous review to ensure their ongoing independence, and they will not serve as Chair for longer than nine years.
+- (c) any other exclusion criteria set out in the applicable NHS England guidance applies. - 3.3.4 The term of office for the chair will be a maximum of 2 years and the total number of terms a chair may serve is 329 terms.

-3.4 Deputy Chair and Senior Non-Executive Member
+3.4 Deputy Chair and Senior Non-Executive Member roles

-- 3.4.1 The Deputy Chair is to be appointed from amongst the Non-Executive members by the board subject to the approval of the Chair. - 3.4.2 No individual shall hold the position of Chair of the Audit Committee and Deputy Chair at the same time. - 3.4.23.4.3 The Senior Non-Executive Member is to be appointed amongst the non-executive members by the board subject to the approval of the Chair. -
+- 3.4.1 The Deputy Chair is to be appointed from amongst the Non-Executive members by the board subject to the approval of the Chair. - 3.4.2 No individual shall hold the position of Chair of the Audit Committee and Deputy Chair at the same time. - 3.4.3 The Senior Non-Executive Member30 is to be appointed amongst the non-executive members by the board subject to the approval of the Chair.